Beyond the Series: The Ongoing Reflections of an Autistic Trans Woman in Harmony with Her Identity

 The Cailleach Returns: Trans Femininity, Dangerous Wisdom, and the Terror of Unwritten Womanhood.

-The Second Year of HRT & Beyond
+The Second Year of HRT

 A Slow Homecoming: Through Fire, Through Water, Through Flame.